-- (1) the confidentiality of nonpublic information and the integrity and security of the covered entity's information systems; - (2) the covered entity's cybersecurity policies and procedures; - (3) material cybersecurity risks to the covered entity; - (4) overall effectiveness of the covered entity's cybersecurity program; [and] - (5) material cybersecurity events involving the covered entity during the time period addressed by the report: and - (6) plans for remediating material inadequacies. - (c) The CISO shall also timely report to the senior governing body regarding on material cybersecurity issues, such as significant updates to the covered entity's risk assessment or majorsignificant cybersecurity events. - (d) If The senior governing body of the covered entity has a board of directors or equivalent, the board or an appropriate committee thereof shall: - (1) exercise effective oversight of, and provide direction to management on, the covered entity's cybersecurity risk management; - (2) have sufficient understanding of cybersecurity-related matters to exercise such oversight, which may include the use of advisors; and - (23) require the covered entity's executive management or its delegates designees to develop, implement and maintain the covered entity's cybersecurity program; and. - (3) have sufficient expertise and knowledge, or be advised by persons with sufficient expertise and knowledge, to exercise effective oversight of cybersecurity risk management.
+- (1) the confidentiality of Nonpublic Information nonpublic information and the integrity and security of the Covered Entity's Information Systems covered entity's information systems; - (2) the Covered Entity's covered entity's cybersecurity policies and procedures; - (3) material cybersecurity risks to the Covered Entitycovered entity; - (4) overall effectiveness of the Covered Entity's covered entity's cybersecurity program; and - (5) material Cybersecurity Events cybersecurity events involving the Covered Entity during the time period addressed by the report-; and - (6) plans for remediating material inadequacies. - (c) The CISO shall timely report to the senior governing body or senior officer(s) on material cybersecurity issues, such as significant cybersecurity events and significant changes to the covered entity's cybersecurity program. - (d) The senior governing body of the covered entity shall exercise oversight of the covered entity's cybersecurity risk management, including by: - (1) having sufficient understanding of cybersecurity-related matters to exercise such oversight, which may include the use of advisors; - (2) requiring the covered entity's executive management or its designees to develop, implement and maintain the covered entity's cybersecurity program; - (3) regularly receiving and reviewing management reports about cybersecurity matters; and - (4) confirming that the covered entity's management has allocated sufficient resources to implement and maintain an effective cybersecurity program.